-It’s still cold here in in Scotland.
-But it must be summer.
-Because look at the bluebells!
-Vibrant patches of purple abound in the forest.
-The scent is rich and heady, luxurious.
-It calls to mind the fairy folklore of bluebell woods, but I was not spirited off to fairyland, not this time.
+It calls to mind the fairy folklore of bluebell woods, but I am not spirited off to fairyland, not this time.

-It’s quite floral in the garden too; cherry blossom falls like pink snow and gathers everywhere creating a carpet of petals.
+It gets quite floral in the garden too.
+Cherry blossom falls like pink snow and gathers everywhere creating a carpet of petals.

-Then I run into the bluebell woods to wait for the fairies again.
+Then I run into the bluebell woods to wait for the fairies.

 Terry Tyler has written a wonderful review of FIREFLIES AND CHOCOLATE: “A ghastly accident of circumstance leads to her being imprisoned on an Aberdeen slave ship, taking children and young people to the tobacco plantations of North America.
 A round of applause to Ms Sinclair for using fiction to highlight little-known history – I knew nothing about this.“